 The description of the role and responsibilities of the Executive Chair of the Board provides that she assumes direct leadership over the strategic direction of the Corporation and oversight of the implementation of the Corporation's mission, vision and values, provides leadership and guidance and gives direction to the President and Chief Executive Officer concerning the management of the Corporation and the execution of his responsibilities and priorities as President and Chief Executive Officer, manages the performance of the President and Chief Executive Officer and provides leadership relating to corporate development projects, including acquisitions and divestitures in alignment with the strategic vision and plan of the Corporation, establishes leadership and develops guiding principles for the Board of Directors to ensure its effectiveness and good governance and represents the Board with the shareholders at the annual meeting of shareholders.
 The Executive Chair of the Board ensures that the directors can act independently from management and ensures that the communications between the Executive Chair of the Board, the President and Chief Executive Officer and the members of the Board remain open and transparent on all material matters relating to the Corporation.
 She chairs Board meetings and ensures that Board members receive clear information on a timely basis and that they have sufficient resources to fulfill their responsibilities, and she oversees the integration and continuing training of directors.
 In addition, the Executive Chair of the Board acts as a resource person to the Board committees.
 The Executive Chair of the Board acts as a representative of the Corporation within the community and manages the Corporation's budget for donations and sponsorships, including its allocation.
 She represents the Corporation in many instances, including with shareholders and other business partners of the Corporation, such as external clients, communities and governments.
 She reviews and recommends to the Board annually, together with the Human Resources and Compensation Committee, the annual objectives of the President and Chief Executive Officer, carries out the annual performance evaluation of the President and Chief Executive Officer based upon the objectives established each year and determines the components of his compensation, which must be approved by the Board of Directors.
 She works closely with senior management in order to participate in the establishment of the Corporation's strategic plan, ensures that operations comply with the Corporation's strategic direction and, with the President and Chief Executive Officer, ensures that executive succession plans are in place.
+She ensures that special compensation programs are established and deployed regarding the overall performance of the Corporation.
 She also supervises the Corporation's educational book publishing operations.
 In collaboration with the Governance and Social Responsibility Committee, she supervises the implementation and execution of the Corporation's social responsibility plan.
-In connection with her duties, the Executive Chair of the Board must promote the Corporation's values as well as inclusion and diversity.
+In connection with her duties, the Executive Chair of the Board is responsible for the promotion of the Corporation's fundamental values as well as inclusion and diversity.